 I use my Optimum Blenders* for smoothies, spreads, sauces and even chocolate making.
 The post contains affiliate links which are marked with an asterisk *.
 Buying through a link will not cost you any more, but I will get a small commission.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.
+Thank you for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.